-Thus, what space physicists call a ``coordinate system" (e.g., \texttt{GEI}, \texttt{GSM}) is analogous to an ``ideal reference system'' because it only has a general definition for their axes orientation and origin.
+Thus, what space physicists call a ``coordinate system'' (e.g., \texttt{GEI}, \texttt{GSM}) is analogous to an ``ideal reference system'' because it only has a general definition for their{its} axes orientation and origin.
 There are no standards for the constants, models, or algorithms required to transform between observable quantities, which are necessary to define a reference system, nor for the model parameters needed to define a reference frame.
-For example, the transformation of the \texttt{GSM}{\texttt{GEI}} reference frame to \texttt{GEO} requires a vector from the center of Earth to the center of the Sun{rotation by the Greenwich Mean Sidereal Time (GMST)} --- \remove[r2]{\citeA{Russell1971} gives a Fortran program provided through private communication; \citeA{Hapgood1992} uses equations from \citeA{USNO1990}; and \citeA{Franz2002} uses equations from \citeA{Seidelmann1992}.
-All three cases can be regarded as unique \texttt{GSE} reference frames for the \texttt{GSM} reference system.} \add[r2]{\citeA{Franz2002} cites an equation from \citeA{Meeus1998}, which also appears in \citeA{USNO1992}; \citeA{Hapgood1992} uses a reduced-accuracy and reduced-order GMST equation that is based on an equation in \citeA{USNO1989}; both use J2000.0 as the epoch. \citeA{Russell1971} gives a Fortran program for GMST that uses December 31, 1899, at 12:00 UT as the epoch and was provided through private communication.
+For example, the transformation of the \texttt{GSM}{\texttt{GEI}} reference frame to \texttt{GEO} requires a vector from the center of Earth to the center of the Sun{rotation by the Greenwich Mean Sidereal Time (GMST)} --- \remove[r2]{\citeA{Russell1971} gives a Fortran program provided through private communication; \citeA{Hapgood1992} uses equations from Doggett et al. (1990); and \citeA{Franz2002} uses equations from \citeA{USNO1992}.
+All three cases can be regarded as unique \texttt{GSM} reference frames for the \texttt{GSM} reference system.} \add[r2]{\citeA{Franz2002} cites an equation from \citeA{Meeus1998}, which also appears in \citeA{USNO1992}; \citeA{Hapgood1992} uses a reduced-accuracy and reduced-order GMST equation that is based on an equation in \citeA{USNO1989}; both use J2000.0 as the epoch. \citeA{Russell1971} gives a Fortran program for GMST that uses December 31, 1899, at 12:00 UT as the epoch and was provided through private communication.
 The equation used appears to be a reduced-accuracy and reduced-order version of that in \citeA{Newcomb1898}; see also \citeA{HMNAO1961} and \citeA{Hapgood1995}.
 Thus, \citeA{Russell1971}, \citeA{Hapgood1992}, and \citeA{Franz2002} each define unique \texttt{GEI} to \texttt{GEO} reference frame transforms.}

-Terminology related to reference systems and frames also varies in other fields.
-For example, SPICE (Spacecraft, Planet, Instrument, C-matrix, Events; \citeA{NAIFOverview2023}) states ``a reference frame (or simply `frame') is specified by an ordered set of three mutually orthogonal, possibly time-dependent, unit-length direction vectors; this definition does not include an origin.
-In robotics, the term ``coordinate frame" refers to a set of three orthogonal axes and an origin relative to a different coordinate frame~\cite{Murray2017}.
+\remove[r2]{Terminology related to reference systems and frames also varies in other fields.
+For example, SPICE (Spacecraft, Planet, Instrument, C-matrix, Events; NAIF (2023)) states ``a reference frame (or simply `frame') is specified by an ordered set of three mutually orthogonal, possibly time-dependent, unit-length direction vectors''; this definition does not include an origin.
+In robotics, the term ``coordinate frame'' refers to a set of three orthogonal axes and an origin relative to a different coordinate frame \cite{Murray2017}}.